yunojuno/django-magic-link/README.md

 ## Auditing

 A core requirement of this package is to be able to audit the use of links - for monitoring and analysis.
 To enable this we have a second model, `MagicLinkUse`, and we create a new object for every request to a link URL, _regardless of outcome_.
-Questions that we want to have answers for include:
+Questions that we want to have answers for
+include:

-* How long does it take for users to click on a link?
+-   How long does it take for users to click on a link?
-* How many times is a link used before the POST login?
+-   How many times is a link used before the POST login?
-* How often is a link used _after_ a successful login?
+-   How often is a link used _after_ a successful login?
-* How often does a link expire before a successful login?
+-   How often does a link expire before a successful login?
+-   Can we identify common non-user client requests (email caches, bots, etc)?
+-   Should we disable links after X non-POST requests?

 In order to facilitate this analysis we denormalise a number of timestamps from the `MagicLinkUse` object back onto the `MagicLink` itself:

-* `created_at` - when the record was created in the database
+-   `created_at` - when the record was created in the database
-* `accessed_at` - the first GET request to the link URL
+-   `accessed_at` - the first GET request to the link URL
-* `logged_in_at` - the successful POST
+-   `logged_in_at` - the successful POST
-* `expires_at` - the link expiry, set when the link is created.
+-   `expires_at` - the link expiry, set when the link is created.

 Note that the expiry timestamp is **not** updated when the link is used.
 This is by design, to retain the original expiry timestamp.

 ### Active vs. Valid

 In addition to the timestamp fields, there is a separate boolean flag, `is_active`.
 This acts as a "kill switch" that overrides any other attribute, and it allows a link to be disabled without having to edit (or destroy) existing timestamp values.
 You can deactivate all links in one hit by calling `MagicLink.objects.deactivate()`.

 A link's `is_valid` property combines both `is_active` and timestamp data to return a bool value that defines whether a link can used, based on the following criteria:

 1. The link is active (`is_active`)
 2. The link has not expired (`expires_at`)